Sexual abuse scandal in the Roman Catholic Diocese of Burlington

 The sexual abuse scandal in Burlington diocese is a significant episode in the series of Catholic sex abuse cases in the United States.
 The court-documented cases covered abuse in the 1970s.
 The courts heard these cases from 2005 through 2010.
 In 2010, 26 cases remaining were settled for $17.6 million.

 State investigations

 Sexual abuse investigation

 In early 2002, Vermont Attorney General William Sorrell launched an investigation into sexual abuse claims against Catholic clergy in the diocese.
 The diocese in May 2002 turned over its folders on six active priests facing allegations.
-By October 2002, the team was reviewing the records of 38 priests, deceased and alive.

 St. Joseph Orphanage

 From 1854 to 1974, the Diocese of Burlington and the Sisters of Providence operated St. Joseph Orphanage in Burlington.
 In 2018, BuzzFeed News published a lengthy article detailings allegations of child abuse at the orphanage over several decades.
 The article also claimed that murders had taken place there.
 In response, Vermont Attorney General Charity Clark, in conjunction with the City or Burlington and other agencies, initiated an investigation of the facility.